mauvehed/kevvy/README.md

 **cve-search-discord** is a Discord bot that automatically monitors chat messages for CVE (Common Vulnerabilities and Exposures) identifiers (e.g., `CVE-2023-12345`).
 When a CVE is detected, the bot fetches detailed information primarily from the [VulnCheck API](https://vulncheck.com/) (if an API key is provided).
 If VulnCheck is unavailable or doesn't return data, it falls back to the [NIST National Vulnerability Database (NVD) API v2.0](https://nvd.nist.gov/developers/vulnerabilities).

-Additionally, the bot can monitor the [CISA Known Exploited Vulnerabilities (KEV) catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) for newly added entries and post alerts to a designated channel.
+Additionally, the bot can monitor the [CISA Known Exploited Vulnerabilities (KEV) catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).
+Server administrators can enable this feature per server using slash commands, designating a channel for new KEV alerts.

 Key features:
 *   Automatic detection of CVE IDs in messages.
 *   Fetches details primarily from VulnCheck (if available), falling back to NVD.
 *   Displays CVSS score (v3.1/v3.0/v2.0), vector string, description, publication dates, CWEs, and reference links.
 *   Consolidates responses for messages containing multiple CVEs (max 5 embeds per message by default) to prevent spam.
-*   Periodically checks the CISA KEV catalog and posts alerts for new entries to a specified channel.
+*   Optionally checks the CISA KEV catalog periodically and posts alerts for new entries to a designated channel (configurable per server).

 ### Built With